 Colonies, mandates, dominions, protectorates and all territories controlled by the United Kingdom were what formed the British Empire.
 The empire dates back to the 16th and 17th centuries.
 The UK grew its empire to a population of more than 458 million people – a quarter of the world’s population in 1922.
 The land area of this empire stood at an astounding 33.7 million square kilometers – about a quarter of the earth’s land area.
 The British Empire extended its roots to virtually every part of the world.
 It possessed the largest military numbers.
 The British Empire left a great deal of cultural, linguistic and political legacy for its territories.

-The Ottoman Empire was a Turkish empire which was established in the 13th century in Asia Minor.
+The Ottoman Empire was a Turkish empire which was established in the 13th century AD in Asia Minor.
 It was an Islamic empire which existed from November of 1299 to July of 1923.
 The Ottoman Empire spread to three continents: Asia, Europe and Africa.
-It holds the record as the world’s longest ruling empire – it lasts for 7 centuries.
+It holds the record as the world’s longest ruling empire – it lasted for 7 centuries.
 The empire also tolerated diverse nationalities and religious beliefs such as Judaism and Christianity.
 Its cultural integration allowed Ottomans to adopt the architecture, music, government and leisure activities from its territories.

 You may also like: History and Major Facts about the Songhai Empire